awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 With Amazon RDS, you can create DB instances and DB snapshots, point\-in\-time restores, and automated or manual backups\.
 DB instances running SQL Server can be used inside a VPC\.
 You can also use SSL to connect to a DB instance running SQL Server, and you can use TDE to encrypt data at rest\.
 Amazon RDS currently supports Multi\-AZ deployments for SQL Server using SQL Server Database Mirroring \(DBM\) or Always On Availability Groups \(AGs\) as a high\-availability, failover solution\.

 In order to deliver a managed service experience, Amazon RDS does not provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
 Amazon RDS supports access to databases on a DB instance using any standard SQL client application such as Microsoft SQL Server Management Studio\.
 Amazon RDS does not allow direct host access to a DB instance via Telnet, Secure Shell \(SSH\), or Windows Remote Desktop Connection\.
-When you create a DB instance, you are assigned to the *db\_owner* role for all databases on that instance, and you have all database\-level permissions except for those that are used for backups\.
+When you create a DB instance, the master user is assigned to the *db\_owner* role for all user databases on that instance, and has all database\-level permissions except for those that are used for backups\.
 Amazon RDS manages backups for you\.

 Before creating your first DB instance, you should complete the steps in the setting up section of this guide\.
 For more information, see [Setting Up for Amazon RDS](CHAP_SettingUp.md)\.